 Migraine is characterized by episodes of head ache that is often throbbing and may be severe.
 In migraine attacks are usually associated with nausea, vomiting, or sensitivity to light, sound, or movement and the attacks typically last 4 to 72 hours.
 The last decade has witnessed the advent of Naratriptan and the Ftriptan class of 5-HT1B/1D receptor agonists which have well established efficacy in treating migraine.
-Tablets of Naratriptan Hydrochloride were prepared by direct compression method using bio adhesive polymers like Carbopol 934p, Methocel K4M, Methocel K15M and Sodium Car boxy methyl cellulose.
-The physical characteristics, swelling index, surface pH, and in-vitro bio adhesion strength and in-vitro release of formulated tablets were shown to be dependent on characteristics and composition of bio adhesive materials used.
-The modified in-vitro assembly was used to measure and compare the bio adhesive strength of tablets using sheep buccal mucosa as a model tissue.
+Tablets o f Naratriptan Hydrochloride were prepared by direct compression method using bio adhesive polymers like Carbopol 934p, Methocel K4M, Methocel K15M and Sodium Car boxy methyl cellulose.
+The physical characteristics, swelling index, surface pH, and in-vitro bio adhesion strength and in-vitro release of formulated tablets were shown to be dependent on characteristics and composition of bio adhesive strength of tablets using sheep buccal mucosa as a model tissue.
 The maximum bio adhesive strength was observed in tablets formulated with Carbopol 934P alone and strength decreases with its content.
 The tablets were evaluated for in vitro release in pH 6.2 phosphate buffer up to 10 hours using standardized apparatus.
 All the formulations followed non- Fickian release mechanism.
 Carbopol 934P and Methocel K4m in the ratio of 1:1 can be used to design effective and stable buccoadhesive tablets of Naratriptan Hydrochloride.